International Conference on

 Registration will close at the end of June.

 We will decide on the selection of contributed talks on middle of June (Submission Deadline: May 30, 2025).
+The deadline is over

 There is no registration fee for the conference participants.
 Approximately one week before the conference, registered participants will receive an email with instructions on attending the virtual conference.
 Note that the official language of the conference is English.